awslabs/amazon-kinesis-video-streams-webrtc-sdk-c/esp_port/docs/en/overview.rst

 Overview
 ========

-This section provides an overview of the Amazon Kinesis Video Streams WebRTC SDK for ESP-IDF.
+This section provides an overview of the Amazon Kinesis Video Streams WebRTC SDK for ESP-IDF, featuring the new simplified API with pluggable architecture.

 Software Stack Overview
 -----------------------